Abhisingh18/PixelStream-BLD/README.md

 A mini "TeamViewer for a browser".
 You open a web UI, hit **Start Browser**, and a **headless Chromium running inside a Docker container** streams its screen back to your browser in real time.
-You can **click, scroll, type, and navigate** — and it all happens inside that remote headless browser.
+You can **click, scroll, type, and navigate** — and it all happens inside that remote headless browser..

 Built for the **BLD SDE Intern assignment**.